 Information for Candidates

-Click the button below to view information about the Town’s Election Sign By-law, which regulates the placement of election campaign signs in the Town of Whitby.
+Click the link below to view information about the Town’s Election Sign By-law, which regulates the placement of election campaign signs in the Town of Whitby.

 Campaign Finances and Campaign Period